What Lies Beneath (The Vampire Diaries): Plot

-Meanwhile, Matt, Tyler and Jeremy want to find out where Markos is and the only way is to ask the traveler who is inside Tyler body.
+Meanwhile, Matt, Tyler and Jeremy want to find out where Markos is.
+The only way to find that out is to ask the traveler who is inside Tyler body.
 They tied Tyler up and call Julian.
 Julian takes over but he does not want to tell them anything.
-He changes his mind when Matt and Jeremy start to torture him and he tells them that he does not know where Markos is but he knows that Markos does not like troubles so he will probably go on to make him permanent on Tyler's body.
-The only way to prevent that is for Jeremy and Matt to go and get Julian's body from where the travelers hide their bodies when they possess others.
+He changes his mind when Matt and Jeremy start to torture him and he tells them that he doesn't know where Markos is, but he knows that Markos does not like troubles, so he will probably go on to make him permanent in Tyler's body.
+The only way to prevent that is for Jeremy and Matt to go and get Julian's body from where the travelers hide them when they possess others.